 Physical and occupational therapists at NYU Langone’s Rusk Rehabilitation develop a plan to restore function in the injured elbow, allowing you to return to work, sports, and everyday activities.
-They use the newest and most advanced physical therapy equipment, which is available at NYU Langone’s Center for Musculoskeletal Care.
+They use the newest and most advanced physical therapy equipment, which is available at NYU Langone Orthopedic Center.

 Your doctor and therapists might suggest combining physical and occupational therapy with therapeutic injections to help your elbow heal.

 After swelling and pain in the elbow have subsided, doctors may recommend physical therapy to rebuild strength and flexibility in the muscles that support the elbow and restore full range of motion to the joint.
 This therapy typically begins two or three weeks after an injury occurs and continues for six to eight weeks.